baurine/checkstyle-sample/note/checkstyle-sample-note.md

         exit 1
     fi

-Then if you want to commit some bad style code, it will failed:
+Then if you want to commit some poorly styled code, it will fail:

     > git commit -a -m 'test to commit the bad style code' Incremental java compilation is an incubating feature.